leifbr/f5certlabs/docs/class2/module12/lab1.rst

 secure\_pool servers use the default gateway, 10.1.20.240, you built as a self IP on bigip01.

 *Q3.
 Did the site work?
-What was the client IP?*
+What was the client IP?
+Why?*

-Yes, 10.1.10.51
+Yes, 10.1.10.51 because SNAT Auto Map is not configured on this virtual server and the pool member uses the floating IP as a default gateway.

 *Q4.
 What was the client IP address that the server saw (under* **Request Details** *on the main page)?
 Why?*

-It should be10.1.20.240. www\_vs uses SNAT automap.
+It should be 10.1.20.240. www_vs uses SNAT automap.
 The BIG-IP will always use the floating IP for the SNAT if available.
-If you exceed 64000 simultaneous connects, the BIG-IP then uses the non-floating self IP, but you probably should have created a SNAT pool.
+If you exceed 64000 simultaneous connects, the BIG-IP then uses the non-floating self IP, but you probably should have created a SNAT pool, since you cannot mirror SNAT connections on non-floating self IPs.

 *Q5.
 Does http://10.1.10.115 still work?
 What is the client IP?*

 Yes, 10.1.10.51

 Mirroring
 ~~~~~~~~~